eight04/web-exporter/README.md

 `condition` - optional.
 See `if` step for details.
 The condition is evaluated for each item, and the steps are only executed if the condition is true.

+`ref` - optional, the name of the variable to store the current item.
+If not specified, the current item will be used as input data for substeps.
+If specified, the item will get an additional property `index` representing the count of executions starting from 0.

 `steps` - required, an array of steps to execute for each item.

 ### date